Billyblbl/bviz/readme.md

 Contributions are welcome!
 If you'd like to report a bug or suggest a feature, please open an issue on the GitHub repository.
 For code contributions, please submit a pull request with a clear description of the changes.
 Do keep in mind however that due to the side-project nature of it I may not have the time to properly maintain this software.
 This includes managing contributions.
 For priority features refer to [the todo list](todo.md)

+## License

+BlblBankViz is licensed under the MIT License.
+See LICENSE.txt for details.